Too Much Of Q-Switch/Pico Lasers Can Kill Your Skin

 Picosecond, Q-switched, Fractional CO2, Fractional Thulium, Fractional Erbium-Glass, Fractional Picosecond… we’re talking about 6 or more lasers here.
 Assuming each laser costs $100k, that’d be upwards of $900,000(!!!) for the full set up.
 Not every clinic will invest in the best laser setup if using something less effective costs 20% the price.

 For me, I like to use a combination of Fractional Thulium, Fractional Erbium-Glass, Fractional Picosecond (each has its own advantages) to achieve a multi-layered treatment plan that saves money and time.
 However, not all clinics use so many lasers so make sure you call and find out before committing.

-If you’re interested in more about lasers, I wrote a very comprehensive laser guide for DoctorXDentist here.
+If you’re interested in more about lasers, I wrote a very comprehensive guide on Lasers and Skin Treatments for DoctorXDentist here.

 But at the very least, don’t use the Q-switched laser for anti-aging or ‘facial maintenance’ anymore!

 - Trivedi et al; A review of laser and light therapy in melasma; WDS Vol 3, Issue 1, March 2017, Pages 11-20

 - Nikalji, Nanma, et al; Complications of medium depth and deep chemical peels; Journal of Cutaneous and Aesthetic Surgery, vol. 5, no. 4, 2012, p.
 254.